Medicinal cannabis Australia

 Side effects of THC in medical formulations can vary but can include dry mouth, nausea, low blood pressure, anxiety and euphoria or intoxication.
 There is potential for tolerance and dependence in regards to THC, this is still classified as a low risk of dependence compared with some other substances and long term impacts are still being investigated.

 Medical cannabis is federally legal in Australia.
 In October 2016, the Australian government amended laws to allow for the legal prescription of cannabis medicines.

 Since legalisation, the Therapeutics Goods Administration (TGA) has approved over 46,000 medical cannabis applications (May 2020).

 Patients wanting to access legal medical cannabis can go to their GP or a cannabis specialist doctor, such as those at CA Clinics.
-The prescribing doctor will assess each individual case for eligibility and process the medical cannabis patients application via the Special Access Scheme (SAS) pathways.
+The prescribing doctor will assess each individual case for suitability with supporting evidence and process the medical cannabis patients application via the Special Access Scheme (SAS) pathways.

-Medical cannabis can be prescribed via the Authorised Prescriber scheme, where a doctor has the approval to prescribe a specific medical cannabis product to patients within their speciality, ie oncology, paediatric epilepsy.
-This pathway is infrequently utilised with most medicinal cannabis prescriptions be processed through Special Access Scheme Category B (SAS-B).
+Medical cannabis can be prescribed via the Authorised Prescriber scheme, where a doctor has the approval to prescribe a specific medical cannabis product to patients within their speciality, ie pain, anxiety, epilepsy, nausea and vomiting.
+This pathway is infrequently utilised with most medicinal cannabis prescriptions processed through Special Access Scheme Category B (SAS-B).